 General rule

-The most recent balance sheet date in a registration statement must not be more than 134 days before the effective date at the registration statement (129 days for a company whose Form 10-Q is due at such time), except that third-quarter data is timely through the 45th day after the most recent fiscal year-end.
+The most recent balance sheet date in a registration statement must not be more than 134 days before the effective date of the registration statement (129 days for a company whose Form 10-Q is due at such time), except that third-quarter data is timely through the 45th day after the most recent fiscal year-end.
 After the 45th day, audited financial statements for the most recent fiscal year must be included in the registration statement.

 Example: A Form S-1 for a company with a calendar year-end cannot be declared effective after August 12 without updating to the end of the second quarter (June 30).
 A Form S-1 for a calendar year-end company cannot be declared effective after February 14 without audited year-end numbers.